LASIK Laser Eye Surgery (Laser In Situ Keratomileusis)

 With the cornea’s extraordinary natural bonding ability, healing is rapid.
 The flap acts as its own “band aid” and becomes adherent within a few minutes without stitches.
 This gives the eye extra protection, reduces potential post-operative discomfort, minimises the risk of infection and accelerates the healing process.
 Patients can see clearly almost immediately after the operation.

-LASIK using the femtosecond laser method is by far the most advanced technique, giving you fast healing times and rapid visual recovery with only minor discomfort post-operatively.
+LASIK using the Femtosecond laser method is by far the most advanced technique, giving you fast healing times and rapid visual recovery with only minor discomfort post-operatively.
 This technology represents the accepted standard of care in LASIK worldwide.
-With its excellent safety profile and superior visual outcomes, the Femtosecond Method is the safest refractive surgical technique with more than 6 million LASIK procedures performed using the Femtosecond Method.
+With its excellent safety profile and superior visual outcomes, the Femtosecond method is the safest refractive surgical technique with more than 6 million LASIK procedures performed using the Femtosecond Method.

-Our experienced LASIK team will complete an in-depth evaluation, taking hundreds of precise measurements, to determine which surgical technique and choice of laser technology to offer you the best result.
+Our experienced LASIK team will complete an in-depth evaluation, taking hundreds of precise measurements, to determine which surgical technique and choice of laser technology will offer you the best result.
 You can rest assured that your safety and comfort are at the forefront of our recommendations.

-STEP I. Creation of corneal flap with a femtosecond laser.
+STEP I. Creation of corneal flap with a Femtosecond laser.

 STEP II.
 Corneal flap is lifted back out of the way.